Home » About/Contact

 NAMI Virginia Board Members are dedicated people committed to support, education, and advocacy to our local, state, and national community.

-NAMI Virginia and its local affiliates offer Family and Consumer programs to both members and non-members.
+NAMI Virginia and its local affiliates offer a range of programs to both members and non-members.
 Family programs include Family-to-Family, Peer-to-Peer, Connection Recovery Support Groups, Family Support Groups, Basics, and the Virginia Family Network and Virginia Youth Network.
 Please see our Programs section for more information on each of these programs.